 - a.
 Proposal was submitted on time; - b.
-Proposal is signed by authorized person; - c.
+Proposal is signed by authorized person;

+- c.
 Board, or governing body, authorization letter included granting permission to submit the proposal; - d.
 Staffing structure and qualifications are included; - e.
 Proposal followed the requested format; - f.
 Stated compliance with County RFP and contractual requirements; - g.
-References - h.
-Budget

-2. Program Specific Requirements

-- a.
-Qualifications and experience - i.
-Did the proposal include the extent of experience/history providing the services requested by this RFP, including how long the organization has been involved in providing these types of services/ programs with public and/or private agencies? - ii.
-Was a statement included detailing how long key personnel have been involved in similar work?
-Do key staff have experience with implementing services similar to those specified in this RFP?

-iii.
-Does the agency demonstrate that it has a track record of positive community collaboration and does it currently have good relationships in San Mateo County?

-b.
-Philosophy and Service Model

-- i.
+References. - h.
+Budget - 2.
+Program Specific Requirements - a.
+Qualifications and Experience - i.
+Was there an adequate description of the qualification and experience of the entity, including capability and experience of key personnel and experience with other public or private agencies to provide these services? - ii.
+Does the agency/provider demonstrate a positive track record with community collaboration and does it currently have a good relationship with San Mateo County or with another public entity? - b.
+Philosophy and Service Model - i.
 Does the proposed approach to service delivery clearly articulate an understanding of and commitment to the intent of the programs as described in the RFP, including clarity of understanding of the scope of services to be provided, population to be served and appropriateness of the proposed solution/services? - ii.
-Does the proposal meet the required timelines and/or other requirements stated in the RFP? - iii.
-Is there sufficient staffing proposed to provide the services? - iv.
-Does staff have diverse language capabilities and/or the availability of interpretation services? - v.
-Is there a plan for ongoing staff training and clinical supervision (if applicable)?

-c.
-Customer service and Cultural Competency
+Is there sufficient staffing proposed to provide the services? - iii.
+Does staff have diverse language capabilities and/or the availability of interpretation services? - iv.
+Does the agency show involvement of ethnic minorities, women and consumers in service planning and delivery?
+Does the agency demonstrate understanding and sensitivity to the cultural diversity of consumers in San Mateo County? - v.
+Is there a plan for ongoing staff training and supervision (if applicable)? - c.
+Customer service - i.
+Is there a plan that includes timelines for routine problem resolution, including performance issues identified by the County? - d.
+Claims and/or Violations - i.
+Did the proposal address any claims or violations against the provider as outlined in TAB 4 of this RFP? - e.
+Cost to the County Budget

 - i.
-Does the agency have a plan for addressing community, client grievances and/or other issues? - ii.
-Are culturally responsive practices embedded and integrated in the proposer's program and services? - iii.
-Does the agency show involvement of diverse ethnic/racial and cultural groups, women and clients/consumers in service planning and delivery of services? - iv.
-Does the agency cultural competence plan detail policies, efforts, and strategies (including training) that address the diverse cultural needs of clients, families, and the workforce?

-d.
-Quality/Program Evaluation

-i.
-Does the proposer have a current Quality Improvement Plan?
-Does it include both administrative and program measurement data?

-- ii.
-Does the plan include a process to ensure credentialing/licensing for personnel is maintained if applicable? - iii.
-Is there a plan that includes timelines for routine problem resolution, including performance issues identified by the County? - iv.
-Is there appropriate and sufficient support for quality improvement and evaluation? - e.
-Claims and violations against you or your organization Was a statement included that provided the requested information? - f.
-Cost Analysis and Budget for Primary Services - i.
-Was a detailed explanation provided that covered all costs? - ii.
-Are the budget justifications, including administrative costs reasonable? - iii.
-Are there sufficient revenues to meet the expenses?
-Are there other sources of revenue available for these services (as applicable)?

-g.
-References

-- i.
-Were references included?
-Are the references relevant to the services delivered? - h.
-Statement of Compliance with County RFP and contractual requirements Was a statement of compliance included?
+Is there a detailed explanation of service cost and a budget provided? - ii.
+Are there any gaps in the budget? - iii.
+Does the budget include other funding streams? - f.
+References - i.
+Were references included in the proposal?
+Were those references relevant to the services within the RFP? - g.
+Statement of Compliance with County RFP and contractual requirements - i.
+Was a statement indicated that provider would comply with County and contractual requirements included? - h.
+Quality/Program Evaluation - i.
+Was a program evaluation and improvement plan included? - ii.
+Was an emergency contingency plan included? - iii.
+Was a credentialing/licensing process included that monitors staff requirements?